 8. White Peony & Licorice

-While peony has long been popular in Traditional Chinese Medicine.
-It is often combined with licorice for maximum benefit.
-The combination has been shown to help increase low progesterone, reduce elevated androgen levels and regulate prolactin and estrogen levels.
+While peony has long been popular in Traditional Chinese Medicine, it is often combined with licorice.
+The combination is thought to have effects such as reducing elevated androgen levels and regulating estrogen levels.
+However, there is little to no medical research or scientific evidence available that confirm these effects in Hirsutism.
 Click here to learn more about Peony and Licorice.

 9. Black Cohosh (Actaea racemosa)

-Black cohosh is another herb with anti-androgenic effects.
-Don’t take it, if you have liver disease or a clotting disorder and make sure you consult your doctor.
+Black cohosh is another herb that is thought to have anti-androgenic effects, however there is no scientific evidence that suggests such an effect in Hirsutism or PCOS.
+Don’t take it if you have liver disease or a clotting disorder and make sure you consult your doctor before taking it.
 Click here to learn more about Black Cohosh.

 10. Lavender and Tea Tree Oils